Students protest tuition hike at UCC, but university defends decision

 But the university has defended its decision, saying that undergraduate students who make full payment by prescribed dates will enjoy up to a 100 per cent fee waiver.

-“As a private university, with no Government financial support, the UCC relies exclusively on tuition fees to fund its operations to ensure it earns the sums required to meet operating costs for instructional technology, expanded facilities to accommodate students and staff, faculty and staff compensation, increased utility costs, as well as other essential inputs needed to run the university, make fee adjustments imperative at this time," the UCC president said in a statement issued this morning.
+“As a private university, with no Government financial support, the UCC relies exclusively on tuition fees to fund its operations to ensure it earns the sums required to meet operating costs for instructional technology, expanded facilities to accommodate students and staff, faculty and staff compensation, increased utility costs, as well as other essential inputs needed to run the university, make fee adjustments imperative at this time,” the UCC president said in a statement issued on Wednesday.

 Gayle said that at the start of the pandemic, UCC provided scholarships of up to 50 per cent for students to offset costs associated with their studies.